Stezkoy/flarum-time-of-magic/README.md

 ### Scheduler
 Automatically enable effects during a specific period of time.
 Create a schedule with a title, start and end date, pick the effects (each with its own density) and enable it — the effects will show whenever the schedule is active, even if the manual toggle is off.

-### Custom Scrollbar
-Replaces the default browser scrollbar with a thin, themed one that matches your site colors.

-### Click Spark
-A burst of sparkles from your cursor on every click.
-A fun little touch that adds magic to the whole site.

-### Swap Sidebar & Content
-Moves the sidebar to the right and discussion list to the left, giving your forum a unique layout.

-### Background Patterns
-Subtle background patterns that work on both light and dark themes:
-- Dots
-- Grid
-- Diagonal lines
-- Waves
-- Hexagons

-### Per-Feature Accent Colors
-Each colored feature is individually customizable and defaults to your forum's color when left empty:
-- Progress bar color
-- Back to top button color
-- Custom scrollbar color
-- Click spark color

-Accepts any CSS color, e.g. `#00a185`, `red`, `rgb(255, 0, 0)` — or leave empty to use your forum color.

 ## Installation